 3. Click the clock icon to schedule your report.
-For Live Listing (Top 500) Reports, start with a report that is once a day.
+For the Top 500 Live Listings Reports, start with a report that is once a day.
 If you find that the metrics hardly change, extend the frequency of reports to 3-7 days.

-In the example above, we compare this seller’s Top 500 ranked listings on 25 Sep 2018 versus 29 Sep 2018.
+In the example in the above picture, we compare this seller’s Top 500 ranked listings on 25 Sep 2018 versus 29 Sep 2018.
 There are a few discrepancies to note: